-- 2 Susan Parker, "Lessons from a ten year funding collaborative: a case study of the partnership for Higher Education in Africa," MacArthur Foundation, 2010; Olivia Leland, "A New Model of Collaborative Philanthropy," Stanford Social Innovation Review, 2017; William Ryan and Barbara Taylor, "An Experiment in Scaling Impact: Assessing the Growth Capital Aggregation Pilot," Edna McConnell Clark Foundation, 2012; Melinda Tuan, "A midpoint report on the True North Fund."
-Edna McConnell Clark Foundation, 2014; Ralph Hamilton, "Moving Ideas and Money," University of Chicago, 2002; "Donor Collaboration: Power in Numbers," The Philanthropic Initiative, 2014 - 3 Susan Wolf Ditkoff, "Long Spoon Problem", 2012; Bridgespan, Ditkoff; Lori Bartczak, "Building Collaboration from the Inside Out, " Grantmakers for Effective Organizations, 2015; Jen Bokoff and Cynthia Gibson, "Funder Advocacy Collaboratives: Framing Thoughts," Grantcraft, 2017 - 4 Cynthia Gibson and Anne Mackinnon, "Funder Collaboratives: How and Why Funders Work Together," Grantcraft, 2009; William Ryan and Barbara Taylor, "An Experiment in Scaling Impact: Assessing the Growth Capital Aggregation Pilot," Edna McConnell Clark Foundation, 2012; Melinda Tuan, "A midpoint report on the True North Fund."
-Edna McConnell Clark Foundation, 2014 - 5 Lauren Marra and Bruce Boyd, "Three ways to maximize impact through collaboration," Arabella Advisors, 2015; Susan Wolf Ditkoff, Alison Powell and Jennifer Morgan, "Giving that Gets Results," The Bridgespan Group, 2014; Willa Seldon and Judy Huang, "Lessons from Funder Collaboration," The Bridgespan Group, 2014; William Schambra, "One Cheer for Collaboration," Philanthropy Roundtable, 2003 - 6 Jen Bokoff and Cynthia Gibson, "Funder Advocacy Collaboratives: Framing Thoughts," Grantcraft, 2017; "Best Practices of Collaboration," Connect US, 2016 - 7 Lisa Philip, "Education Collaboration Fund: Possibilities and Limitations of Pooled Funds," Foundation Review, 2011 - 8 William Ryan and Barbara Taylor, "An Experiment in Scaling Impact: Assessing the Growth Capital Aggregation Pilot," Edna McConnell Clark Foundation, 2012; Melinda Tuan, "A midpoint report on the True North Fund."
-Edna McConnell Clark Foundation, 2014 grantees and the field.
-To this point, Ford's Fran Korten advises grant makers to be mindful of the line between "suggesting" and "dictating" in their relationships with grantees ("Managing a Funder Collaborative: The Ford Foundation," Grantcraft, 2003).
-Other resources questioned whether collaboratives risk being harmful to the role of local funders (when doing place-based or regional work).9 And Grantcraft noted that power dynamics between funders (especially the regional/national dynamic) could exacerbate this risk.
+- 2 Susan Parker, "Lessons from a Ten Year Funding Collaborative: A Case Study of the Partnership for Higher Education in Africa," MacArthur Foundation, 2010; Olivia Leland, "A New Model of Collaborative Philanthropy," Stanford Social Innovation Review, 2017; William Ryan and Barbara Taylor, "An Experiment in Scaling Impact: Assessing the Growth Capital Aggregation Pilot," Edna McConnell Clark Foundation, 2012; Melinda Tuan, "A midpoint report on the True North Fund," Edna McConnell Clark Foundation, 2014; Ralph Hamilton, "Moving Ideas and Money," University of Chicago, 2002; "Donor Collaboration: Power in Numbers," The Philanthropic Initiative, 2014. - 3 Susan Wolf Ditkoff, "Long Spoon Problem," The Bridgespan Group, 2012; Lori Bartczak, "Building Collaboration from the Inside Out," Grantmakers for Effective Organizations, 2015; Jen Bokoff and Cynthia Gibson, "Funder Advocacy Collaboratives: Framing Thoughts," Grantcraft, 2017.. - 4 Cynthia Gibson and Anne Mackinnon, "Funder Collaboratives: How and Why Funders Work Together," Grantcraft, 2009; William Ryan and Barbara Taylor, "An Experiment in Scaling Impact: Assessing the Growth Capital Aggregation Pilot," Edna McConnell Clark Foundation, 2012; Melinda Tuan, "A Midpoint Report on the True North Fund," Edna McConnell Clark Foundation, 2014. - 5 Lauren Marra and Bruce Boyd, "Three ways to maximize impact through collaboration," Arabella Advisors, 2015; Susan Wolf Ditkoff, Alison Powell and Jennifer Morgan, "Giving that Gets Results," The Bridgespan Group, 2014; Willa Seldon and Judy Huang, "Lessons from Funder Collaboration," The Bridgespan Group, 2014; William Schambra, "One Cheer for Collaboration," Philanthropy Roundtable, 2003. - 6 Jen Bokoff and Cynthia Gibson, "Funder Advocacy Collaboratives: Framing Thoughts," Grantcraft, 2017; "Best Practices of Collaboration," Connect US, 2016. - 7 Lisa Philp, "Education Collaboration Fund: Possibilities and Limitations of Pooled Funds," The Foundation Review, 2011. - 8 William Ryan and Barbara Taylor, "An Experiment in Scaling Impact: Assessing the Growth Capital Aggregation Pilot," Edna McConnell Clark Foundation, 2012; Melinda Tuan, "A Midpoint Report on the True North Fund," Edna McConnell Clark Foundation, 2014.

+Chicago, 2002)-essentially leading to "groupthink," which could have negative effects for grantees and the field.
+To this point, Ford's Fran Korten advises grantmakers to be mindful of the line between "suggesting" and "dictating" in their relationships with grantees ("Managing a Funder Collaborative: The Ford Foundation," Grantcraft, 2003).
+Other resources questioned whether collaboratives risk being harmful to the role of local funders (when doing place-based or regional work).
+And Grantcraft noted that power dynamics between funders (especially the regional/national dynamic) could exacerbate this risk.
 Finally, some noted that collaboratives may have negative effects for grantees, such as adding an additional layer or wall between grantees and funders (Elaine Fawcett, "Inside Look at a Funder Collaborative," Four Winds Writing Inc., 2016) or limiting the number of funding opportunities available.